hexawyz/SolidSharp/ReadMe.md

 n(2) + n(3) * t - n(1)/n(2)
 ````

-Substitute variables with other expressions:
+#### Substitute variables with other expressions

+This feature can be used to evaluate expressions, replacing variables with numeric values or fractions.

 ````
 replace(2 * x + pow(x, 2), x, 98)
 ````